CaoYukunUSTC/CaoYukunUSTC.github.io/_pages/about.md

 # 📖 Educations
 <span class='anchor' id='-educations'></span>

-2022.09-, Ph.D.
+- 2022.09-, Ph.D.
 Student.

-School of Computer Science and Technology, University of Science and Technology of China (CS, USTC), Hefei, Anhui.
+> School of Computer Science and Technology, University of Science and Technology of China (CS, USTC), Hefei, Anhui.

+- 2020.09 - 2022.6, Master Student.
-2016.09 - 2020.06, B.S.
-School of Computer Science and Technology.
+>  School of Computer Science and Technology, University of Science and Technology of China (CS, USTC), Hefei, Anhui.
-2017.09 - 2020.06, B.A.
-School of Foreign Languages.

-Qingdao University (QDU), Qingdao.